-Hearing is an incredible gift of nature.
-It not only enables us to enjoy all the minor things but is also a crucial part of our body’s natural reflex.
-Our life can get pretty critical if there’s a problem with our hearing.
+Hearing is an incredible gift from nature.
+It not only enables us to enjoy all the subtle things in life but it's also a crucial part of our body’s natural reflexes.
+Life is just not the same when there’s a problem with our hearing.

-In this modern era, we are constantly exposed to sounds.
+In today's world, we are constantly exposed to sounds.
 Some of them can be soothing, while some of them are quite harsh for our ears.
-If a sound exceeds 85dB, it is considered as noise.
-Regular exposure to this kind of noise can seriously impact our hearing health.
+If a sound exceeds 85 dB, it is considered noise.
+Regular exposure to noise can seriously impact our hearing health.

 Almost 35 million Americans are currently suffering from some degree of hearing loss.
-This number is more prominent for people over 60 years old.
-That doesn’t mean younger people don’t have the risk of hearing loss.
-If proper care is not taken, this number will only rise day by day.
+While this number mostly includes people over 60 years of age, that doesn’t mean younger people aren't at risk for hearing loss and without proper ear care these numbers will only rise.

-What are those magical procedures, you ask?
-Well, they are not magical, and anyone can follow them easily.
-Although, the result is undoubtedly whimsical.
+What are these magical exercises, you ask?
+Well, they aren't magical, and anyone can follow them easily and incorporate them into their daily routine.

 How to Make Your Hearing Better With Hearing Aids

-With the help of a hearing aid, other people won’t need to yell at you constantly to make you understand his words.
-Also, you won’t need to make them repeat what they said.
-A straightforward way of communicating will enable you to socialize with people effectively and hear better.
-Also, it will help you to avoid accidents by restoring the natural reflex of your body.
+With the help of a hearing aid, other people won’t need to constantly yell at you or repeat what they said.
+Better hearing will also enable you to socialize again and no longer feel left out of conversations.
+Hearing aids can also help you avoid accidents by restoring your natural reflexes.

-We have seen many people with hearing loss shy away from asking for help.
-It only makes their condition worse and often leads them to withdraw from social gatherings.
-In addition to hearing difficulty, they then started to form depressions and other mental health conditions.
+Many people with hearing loss shy away from asking for help.
+This only makes their condition worse and often results in withdrawal from social gatherings.
+This can lead to depression and other mental health conditions.
 One can avoid all of these things with the help of a proper diagnosis and a pair of hearing aids.

-Thank heavens, the golden days of gigantic trumpets or messy wired devices are way behind us.
+Thank goodness, the old days of gigantic trumpets and messy wired devices are way behind us.
 Modern hearing aids are smart, manageable, and come in different sizes and shapes.
-According to your need recommended by the audiologists, now you have access to a selection of models and styles of hearing aid.
-You can choose a hearing aid that screams fashionista or can even prefer to be discreet about your hearing condition with discreet hearing aids.
-EG: Nano's CIC Digital Hearing Aids.
+Based on your needs and recommendations from your audiologist, you now have access to a large selection of models and styles of hearing aids.
+The ability to now buy hearing aids online has made the devices more affordable for all.

-Therefore, if you know or have any doubts about your hearing loss, make sure to contact an ENT professional or an audiologist as soon as possible.
-Because the sooner you take action, the sooner you can get back to your everyday life.
+If you or a loved one are concerned about hearing loss, make sure to contact an ENT professional or an audiologist as soon as possible.
+The sooner you take action, the sooner you can get back to enjoying your life.

 How Can You Improve Your Hearing Naturally?

-Modern technology has paved the path for us to live happily and healthy even if we have a disability.
-Yet, nothing is as effective compared to our natural ability.
-So, if you don’t already face difficulties with your hearing, there are ways you can take care of your hearing health naturally.
-Our bodies are nothing but complicated biological machines.
-Every machine works better when it is taken care of properly.
+Modern technology provides us with many things to help us live a happy and healthy life even if we have a disability.
+But nothing is as effective as our natural ability.
+So, if you don’t already suffer from hearing loss, there are ways you can take care of your hearing health naturally.
+Our bodies are complicated biological machines and every machine works better when it is taken care of properly.
 So, how do you take care of your hearing machine, aka your ears?
-Here are some ideas:
+Here are some natural ways to improve hearing:

 Blood flow and oxygen are crucial for maintaining healthy cells in the body.
-Your inner ear is built with hair cells that cannot be repaired once it is damaged.
-When you are smoking, along with other harmful substances, you are inhaling carbon monoxides.
-This particular element can be devastating for your hair cells.
+Your inner ear is built with hair cells that cannot be repaired once damaged.
+When you smoke, you inhale carbon monoxide as well as other harmful substances.
+These elements can be extremely damaging to your hair cells.

-Moreover, smoking can irritate the lining of your middle ear.
-This can come in the way of the natural function of your hearing.
-Also, nicotine is very much responsible for causing ringing in your ear, known as tinnitus.
-Some experts also believe that nicotine can hamper carrying the sound signal from ear to brain.
+Additionally, smoking can irritate the lining of your middle ear and impair it's natural function.
+It may surprise you to learn that nicotine is very much responsible for causing ringing in your ears, known as tinnitus.
+Some experts also believe that nicotine can hamper the carrying of sound signals from the ear to the brain.

-Overall, smoking is harmful to your health and countless researches confirm it as well.
-It can also affect a non-smoker like your child or anyone closer to you.
-So, if you were looking for yet another reason to quit, here it is.
+Overall, smoking is harmful to your hearing health and research confirms this.
+It can also affect the hearing of a non-smoker like your child or anyone close to you.
+If you were looking for yet another reason to quit smoking, here it is!
 Learn more about the effects of passive smoking on hearing health here.

-Hearing loss is an irreversible condition for most of the part.
-However, early detection can help you avoid worsening the situation.
-Some people have also claimed that they regained their natural hearing after using hearing aids properly for a specific time.
+For the most part, hearing loss is an irreversible condition.
+However, early detection can help you avoid further hearing damage.
+Some people also claim that they regained their natural hearing after using hearing aids properly for a specific time.

-Some foods can be beneficial helpful in promoting your hearing condition as well as your overall health.
+Some foods can be beneficial to hearing health as well as your overall health.
 These foods are:

 - Whole-grain foods